nobodyscripts/LeafBlowerScript/Readme.md

   - Added apply new rods for up to legendary ponds
   - Challenge mode
   - Tourney mode (standalone, hardcoded to run first two tourneys)
+  - Selectable attack type in Tourney mode (currently hard coded to middle)
+  - Standalone script for farming high rank ponds, F1 exit, F2 reload, F3 Activate, Hold F4 to stop on next loop.
+Set game to 10min autosave, save game with open pond slot and search ready to use.

 ## TODO